BLavery/STM32F407VG-Micropython/README.md

 from machine import Pin
 Pin("PA9", Pin.OUT).high()
 ```
 This will hold PA9 high.
 Save.
-Unmount the BYBFLASH drive.
+Unmount the PYBFLASH drive.
 Remove the temporary jumper.
 Reset.
 The PYBFLASH drive should return.
 Glitch finished.

 Our DIY board has a LED on PE0.
 Use any editor to upgrade main.py to this: